 The ability to sustain exercise can be decreased for weeks to months after the procedure.
 It will usually come back.
 The reasons AF ablation transiently decreases exercise tolerance are numerous: it is a big procedure, the burns can cause stunning of the atria, there is deconditioning that occurs before and after the procedure, and many patients remain on AF drugs for a month or two after the procedure.
 The main message here is be patient.
 Give yourself weeks to months to recover.

 It is not uncommon to develop volume excess.
 This can manifest as swelling of the hands, feet, or face.
 It may also cause transient shortness of breath, cough or high blood pressure.
 Reasons: ablation catheters deliver saline (salt water) with each burn; anesthesia often requires saline infusions to maintain blood pressure, and the heart can be stunned after ablation.
 Swelling and volume excess is not heart failure per se, but it usually responds to a few days or weeks of taking a diuretic medication.

 Occasionally patients have trouble moving food through their GI tract after ablation.
 Symptoms include reflux, feeling bloated, and intolerance of big meals, while signs may include distention of the abdomen.
 AF ablation may damage nerves that control motility of the GI tract for a short time.
 The good news is that these effects resolve with time.
 I usually recommend small meals, and an stomach acid blocker such as omeprazole or lansoprazole.

 This is a compilation of common issues I’ve come across in the last ten years and 600 left atrial ablations.
-It should be self-evident that if you experience severe new symptoms or signs, such as stroke, esophageal swallowing pain, fever, unremitting chest pain, breathing problems, or expansion of swelling in the leg veins you should contact me or seek medical attention (via 111, A & E or your GP).
+It should be self-evident that if you experience severe new symptoms or signs, such as stroke, oesophageal swallowing pain, fever, unremitting chest pain, breathing problems, or expansion of swelling in the leg veins you should contact me or seek medical attention (via 111, A & E or your GP).